wenjietseng/wjt-website-archived/about.md

 <!-- **Keywords:** CS, NCTU, Taiwan / Technical HCI / Psychology -->

-**Bio:** Wen-Jie is a Research Assitant of Computer Science at National Chiao Tung University, Taiwan.
+**Bio:** Wen-Jie is a research assistant of Computer Science at National Chiao Tung University, Taiwan.
 His research interest is technical HCI and currently focusing on interactions of virtual reality.
 One of his project, FacePush - a system introducing normal force on face with head-mounted displays, has been published on UIST 2018.
 He graduated from Institute of Computer Science and Engineering, NCTU.
 Besides research, he loves music and plays bass.